 Breast Cancer Causes

-In most cases of the disease, breast cancer causes are not known.
+In most cases of breast cancer, the cause is not known.
 Research scientists believe that heredity plays a role in approximately 5 to 10 percent of cases.
-While not breast cancer causes, there are certain risk factors that increase a person's chance of developing breast cancer.
-Examples of these risk factors include a family history of the disease, dense breast tissue, and early menstruation; however, most women who develop breast cancer do not have any of the known risk factors.
+While not "causes," certain risk factors can increase a person's chance of developing breast cancer.
+These include a family history of the disease, dense breast tissue, and early menstruation.

 Scientists are not sure of the breast cancer causes in most cases of the disease.
 In 5 to 10 percent of breast cancer cases, there is a genetic reason for the breast cancer.